TEAC 7152 Applied Robotics and Programming in Secondary STEM Education

 Level Postgraduate Coursework Level 7 subject

-Students must be enrolled in 1882 Graduate Certificate in Secondary STEM Education, 1847 Master of Education (STEM), 1911 Master of Education or 1714 Master of Teaching (Secondary).
+Students must be enrolled in 1882 Graduate Certificate in Secondary STEM Education, 1847 Master of Education (STEM), 1911 Master of Education, 1913 Graduate Certificate in Education, 1714 Master of Teaching (Secondary) or 1848 Master of Teaching (Secondary) STEM.

 Students are assumed to be qualified secondary school teachers with classroom experience in delivering the NSW or Australian curriculum.